Skip to main content

 Why do data breaches keep happening?

 There have been hundreds of data breaches over the past decades, exposing millions of people's information, and they've affected prominent companies such as Equifax®, Capital One®, and Illuminate Education®, the creator of a leading student data tracking software.
-The reasons they keep happening include:
+Already in 2024, we've experienced the "mother of all breaches", a leak that exposed 26 billion records from commonly used sites like Venmo, Snapchat, and LinkedIn.

 How do data breaches happen?

-A data breach can be accidental (an employee unknowingly releases your personal information online) or intentional (a cybercriminal steals private data from a company).
-Here are some other ways you can lose control of your personal information:
+A data breach can be accidental (an employee unknowingly releases your personal information online) or for malicious purposes (cyber criminals steal private data from a company).
+Here are some common types of information loss:

 • Payment card fraud.
-Criminals place skimming devices on a credit card reader, like you might find at a gas pump terminal or an ATM, to steal personal and financial information.
+Criminals place skimming devices on a credit or debit card reader, like you might find at a gas pump terminal or an ATM, to steal personal and financial information.

-• Insider leak.
+• Insider attacks.
 A trusted individual or company insider steals data, sells it, or uses it to start a new company.

 • Lost or stolen devices.
-Laptops, files, office computers, and other physical properties get lost or stolen.
+Laptops, files, office computers, and other physical properties get lost or stolen by the wrong person.

 • Point-of-sale (POS) intrusions.
 Commonly used at restaurants and small businesses, POS terminals and payment systems are vulnerable to malware attacks with the goal of stealing payment card information.

 • Web app attacks.
-Hackers steal names, addresses, and other personal information when you sign up for a web application.
+Threat actors steal names, addresses, and other personal information when you sign up for a web application.

 • Unintended disclosure.
 Sensitive data is exposed due to mistakes or negligence.